Department website: https://mediacollege.wvu.edu/graduate/media-solutions-innovation

-Students are admitted to the Media Solutions program once per year, in the Fall (August) admission term.
+Students are admitted to the program once per year in the Summer admission term.
 All applications received by the application priority deadline will be considered, and accepted students will be notified by the corresponding priority acceptance notification date.

 |Minimum cumulative GPA of 3.0 is required for graduation.|

 |A grade of C‐ or better is required in all courses.|

 |MDIA 612||Emergent Issues in Media Ethics and Law||3|

 |MDIA 614||Audience Development||3|

 |MDIA 618||Community Journalism||3|